psharma-alberta/data-science/linear-algebra.md

 #### 4. [Matrix multiplication as composition](https://youtu.be/XkY2DOUCWMU)

 - multiplying two matrices is geometrically the same as applying one transformation and then the other
+- the order of multiplication is right to left (transformation represented by the right matrix is applied first)